a10networks/a10networks.github.io/introduction/main-repositories-1.md

   }
 ```

-Then call npm install to install it.
-If you come across any issues during installation, please see the FAQ of [A10 GUI Widgets. ](../faq/a10-gui-widgets.md)
+Then call npm install to install.
+If you come across any issues during installation, please see [A10 GUI Widgets. ](../faq/a10-gui-widgets.md)'s FAQ

-and then import it to your React Container
+Import the widget to your React Container as follows:

 ```jsx
 import { A10Form, A10Button, A10Input } from 'a10-gui-widgets'